“Yesterday I got the biggest gut punch in racing for something that I didn’t do,” Baffert said, adding it was an “injustice to the horse.”

 “I don’t feel embarrassed, I feel like I was wronged.
 But I’m going to fight it.”

 Betamethasone is an anti-inflammatory corticosteroid that is allowed in horse racing at a certain level.
 But Baffert said he’d been informed that Medina Spirit’s postrace test detected 21 picograms per milliliter — more than double the legal threshold in Kentucky racing.

-The news comes just over a week after Medina Spirit, the 3-year-old brown colt won the Derby, at Churchill Downs in Louisville, Kentucky, beating out second-place Mandaloun by half a length.
-It was a record seventh victory for Baffert at the Derby, one of the sport’s most famous events.
+The news comes just over a week after the 3-year-old brown colt won the Derby, one of the sport’s most famous events, at Churchill Downs in Louisville, Kentucky, beating out second-place Mandaloun by half a length.
+It was Baffert’s seventh victory at the Derby, a record.

 As of Sunday, Medina Spirit had not been disqualified, Baffert said.
 A split sample from Medina Spirit will now be tested, and if the original results are confirmed, then Baffert would have a chance to appeal.

-“To be clear, if the findings are upheld, Medina Spirit’s results in the Kentucky Derby will be invalidated and Mandaloun will be declared the winner,” Churchill Downs’ statement Sunday said.
+“To be clear, if the findings are upheld, Medina Spirit’s results in the Kentucky Derby will be invalidated and Mandaloun will be declared the winner,” the statement said.

 “We will await the conclusion of the Kentucky Horse Racing Commissions’ investigation before taking further steps.”